 See full list of our cookies here: dogstrust.ie/cookies

-Dogs Trust use Facebook Pixel and Facebook Custom Audiences to connect with you our supporters in more relevant ways, so you can help us fulfil our mission, to bring about the day when all dogs can enjoy a happy life, free from the threat of unnecessary destruction.
+Dogs Trust use Facebook Pixel, Facebook Custom Audiences and Facebook Lookalike audiences to connect with you our supporters in more relevant ways, so you can help us fulfil our mission, to bring about the day when all dogs can enjoy a happy life, free from the threat of unnecessary destruction.
 We balance our legitimate interest to use Facebook in this way with your data rights and encourage you to explore Facebook further: